nytud/hunlp-GATE/README.md

 ###Method 1 (using a clone of this repository):

-Copy the whole directory Lang_Hungarian/ under ./build/ into your GATE user plugin directory.
+Copy the whole directory Lang_Hungarian/ into your GATE user plugin directory.
 Restart GATE Developer.
 You should now see **Lang_Hungarian** in the list of installed plugins.
 If it's not there, check if your user plugin directory is set (see steps 2-4. below).